-WHAT A B2B RECRUITER DOES
+WHAT DOES A B2B MARKETING RECRUITER DO?

 A B2B marketing recruiter focuses on identifying and assessing marketing talent for organisations that operate in complex, multi‑stakeholder environments.
 The key distinction between a specialist and a generalist agency is depth of market knowledge.
 Rather than relying on CV matching, a specialist understands B2B marketing disciplines and has a clearer view of what strong performance looks like.